Dimeco, Inc. logo

 (2) Non-employee directors.

-(6) Travel expenses of $3,577 were reimbursed to Mr. Kelly for travel related to conference attendance and travel expenses of $3,234 were reimbursed to Dr. Reynolds for travel related to conference attendance
+(4) Travel expenses of $4,109 were reimbursed to Mr. Kelly for travel related to conference attendance and travel expenses of $1,049 were reimbursed to Mr. Stephens for travel related to conference attendance.

 S.R.
-Snodgrass, P.C. was the Company’s independent public accountants for the 2022 fiscal year.
-The Board of Directors has appointed Snodgrass to be its accountants for the fiscal year ending December 31, 2023 and is seeking ratification by the Company’s stockholders of such appointment.
+Snodgrass, P.C. was the Company’s independent auditors for the 2023 fiscal year.
+The Board of Directors has appointed Snodgrass to be its accountants for the fiscal year ending December 31, 2024 and is seeking ratification by the Company’s stockholders of such appointment.
 A representative of S.R.
 Snodgrass, P.C. is expected to be available at the Annual Meeting to respond to stockholders’ questions and will have the opportunity to make a statement if they so desire.

 Stockholder Proposals